5 Top Secrets That the Happiest Couples Already Know

-What usually happens is is that the person “in charge” delegates the chores to their spouse.
-The “in charge” person has expectations about the execution of the chore and if it’s not done within the expected time, or in the expected way, tensions flair.
-The delegator takes it personally and lashes out and the executor is left bewildered because they had no idea what the expectations were.
+What usually happens is that the person “in charge” delegates the chores to their spouse.
+The “in charge” person has expectations about the execution of the chore, and if it’s not done within the expected time or in the expected way, tensions flair.
+The delegator takes it personally and lashes out, and the executor is left bewildered because they had no idea what the expectations were.

 I wish she had done this research earlier…